VietnamKnowledge

 • Contact details for a named person responsible for your file.

 If an agent refuses to provide this in writing, that is itself a warning sign.
-Most cases of fraud involve verbal promises that were never written down.
+Most cases of fraud involve verbal promises that are rarely written down.

 Reporting fraud